nicnacnic/DACBot/README.md

 Once the bot has started, enter a voice channel, then ping the bot with the `connect` command to have it join your VC and start capturing audio.
 To stop capturing audio, simply ping the bot again with the `disconnect` command and the bot will leave.
 Ping the bot with the `help` command for some help.

 ![image](https://user-images.githubusercontent.com/39160563/118412498-63abf580-b668-11eb-962b-9467ffc3a173.png)

+### Using in Multiple Voice Channels
+Currently, DACBot only supports audio capture in one voice channel at the same time.
+But what if you want to capture audio from multiple voice channels?
+All you have to do is to setup multiple instances of DACBot, with different bots assigned for each instance.
+The command system ensures you're always pinging the right bot.

 ## Bugs
 - DACBot will **not** work if a user is connecting from the browser.
 It only works on desktop/mobile.
 It will crash the bot so don't attempt it.
 This appears to be a limitation with Discord.JS, the library used to write the bot.